All Episodes

 He is with Atlas Direct, an alternative health insurance solution.

-Many people rightly unhappy with their current insurance policies, and he's giving you an education on alternatives that are smart ways you can save money and improve the quality of your care.
+Many people, rightly, unhappy with their current insurance policies, and he's giving you an education on alternatives that are smart ways you can save money and improve the quality of your care.

-What what is your best recommendation?
+What is your best recommendation?

-Well, for the states that we're in, it's get yourself the direct primary care physician and then combine that with the most affordable insurance you can find, whether that's Atlas Direct or something else.
+Well, for the states that we're in, it's get yourself a direct primary care physician and then combine that with the most affordable insurance you can find, whether that's Atlas Direct or something else.

 In all the other states that we hope to come to, it's the same thing, but your best option is likely through your employer.

-And letting your employer know you'd rather decrease the insurance premiums and work with your direct care doctor to absorb the difference, right?
+and letting your employer know you'd rather decrease the insurance premiums and work with your direct care doctor to absorb the difference, right?

-That's a great question.
+That's a good question.

 At least with direct care, you're getting to choose the doctor you want.

-And you're you're an empowered consumer now.
+And you're an empowered consumer now.

 And that's the tough thing.

-What do you what risk do you cover?
+What risks do you cover?

-Um so threading the impossible needle is kind of how we look at that.
+So threading the impossible needle is kind of how we look at that.

 But even Medicare doesn't cover everything, right?